 WHAT HAPPENS IN ONGOING SESSIONS ?

 You are encouraged to discuss what you would like, from what is bothering you on a certain day, to feelings, thoughts, loss, fantasies, aspirations, memories, and dreams.
 Sometimes clients like to bring in significant photos, letters, artwork, or other things that they would like to share, but most days we will sit together and talk.
-I will provide a safe environment in which to explore your issues and work with you towards meaning and wellbeing in your life.
+I will provide a safe environment in which to explore your issues and work with you towards finding meaning and wellbeing in your life.

 Your discussions with your therapist, and any notes they write, are confidential and will not be disclosed to any other person without your consent.